ONEcampaign/bblocks-places/CONTRIBUTING.md

 * Explain in detail how it would work.
 * Keep the scope as narrow as possible, to make it easier to implement.
-* Remember that this is a volunteer-driven project, and that contributions are welcome :)
+* Remember that this is a public good project: the tools will always be open source, and contributions are welcome!

 ## Get Started!

 Ready to contribute?
 Here's how to set up `bblocks-places` for local development.

+1. Open an issue in the `bblocks-places` repository to discuss your proposed changes or enhancements.
+   This is a good way to get feedback and ensure your work aligns with the project's goals.
-1. Fork `bblocks-places` and clone your fork:
+2. Fork `bblocks-places` and clone your fork:
-2. Install `poetry` in your virtual environment and install `bblocks-places`:
+3. Dependencies are managed using poetry.
+Install poetry in your virtual environment and install `bblocks-places:

     ```console
     $ poetry install
     ```

-3. Develop your changes and enhancements.

-4. When you're done making changes, check that your changes conform to any code formatting requirements and pass any tests.
-Test coverage is targeted at least 90% where all major functionality is covered.
-Code should be formatted using `black`.
+4. Ensure tests are written for any new functionality and that existing tests pass.
+Code coverage is important but not critical.
+We aim for at least 90% coverage, but we prioritize meaningful tests that cover all major functionality.
+Code should be formatted using `black` and adhere to the project's coding standards.

-5. Commit your changes and open a pull request.
+5. When you are done developing, open a pull request against the main repository, with a clear description of your changes and any relevant issue numbers.
+One of the maintainers will review your changes and provide feedback.

+6. If your pull request is accepted, it will be merged into the main branch.
+Your changes will be included in the next release, and your contributions will be acknowledged in the project's changelog.

 ## Pull Request Guidelines